Israel Ashitei: Young GH Man Dies in South Africa After Embarking on a Trip Organised by MISUGHA

 Source: UGC

-According to reports shared by @askghmedia on X, the young man, a graduate of Accra Technical University (ATU), travelled to South Africa on March 25, 2026, after being linked to a trip organised by the Millennium Supporters Union of Ghana (MISUGHA).
+According to reports shared by @askghmedia on X, the graduate of Accra Technical University (ATU), travelled to South Africa on March 25, 2026, after being linked to a trip reportedly organised by the Millennium Supporters Union of Ghana (MISUGHA).

-Information gathered suggests Israel was allegedly introduced to the trip by a woman identified as Edith, who is said to have handled his passport, visa, and travel arrangements.
+Information suggested that Israel was introduced to the trip by a woman identified as Edith, who is said to have handled his passport, visa, and travel arrangements.

-He was reportedly advised to keep the trip confidential, with promises of a ticket to a South Africa vs. Panama football match and possible job opportunities.
+He was reportedly advised to keep the trip confidential, with promises of a ticket to a South Africa versus Panama football match and possible job opportunities.

 Read also